martingeorg/tmpfs-mysql/README.md

 ##### Before we begin
 You should know that the script has two variables called <code>DBNAME</code> and <code>DUMPFILE</code> which can be used to automatically create a database and import an sql dump file in it.

+The default password set in the <code>PASSWORD</code> is 'drowssap'.

+The port for the tmpfs mysql instance, set in the <code>PORT</code> variable is 3344.

 ##### In order to use the script, just follow these steps
 - have a look at the script, check out the configuration options at the beginning of the file and adjust them for your needs